singemanator/MGL804-PLINK1.9/README.md

 4. Type "make" for compile the code

-5. Type "make clean" to clean the previous compilation and type "make" to compile the new code
+5. Type ./makeclean to clean the previous compilation and type "make" to compile the new code

-#**Software requirements**
-Please install following with dependencies :

-- gcc
-- make

-#**Work with plink**
+#**Work with plink**./p
 Once the compilation has been done, you can execute plink binary.

 #**References**